Skip to main content

 Nutritional Interventions for Brain Armor

 The food you consume provides the raw materials for every cellular process in your body, including neurotransmitter synthesis and the maintenance of neuronal cell membranes.
-A diet designed to support in a low-estrogen state should be rich in anti-inflammatory compounds, healthy fats, and specific micronutrients.
+A diet designed to support cognitive function in a low-estrogen state should be rich in anti-inflammatory compounds, healthy fats, and specific micronutrients.
 This approach focuses on building a brain that is structurally sound and biochemically balanced.

 The table below outlines key dietary components and their specific roles in supporting neurological health.
 Adopting a dietary pattern that emphasizes these elements can provide a powerful defense against cognitive decline.